 In addition to founders of the Scholarship Fund, Robert and Laura Mae Williams and Sanford and Annabel Zeigler (Tom and Sandy’s parents), other founding members represent a microcosm of community leaders at the time.
 Those with long roots in the Gunnison area will recognize many of the names: Harlan Bryant (WSC President); LeRoy Hipkins (RE1J Superintendent); John Towles (Gunnison Middle School Principal); Donald Peterson (Physician); Harrison F. Russell (Attorney); J. Arthur Martin (Forest Supervisor); Lee Spann (Rancher); and Charles Page (Chamber of Commerce Director).

-Scholarship Applicants are selected on the basis of financial need and a commitment to extend a helping hand to someone else in need sometime during their lifetime.
-A wide variety of scholastic goals of the student applying are acceptable, including vocational or technical education, community college or 4-year college or university.
+Scholarship awardees are selected on the basis of financial need and a commitment to extend a helping hand to someone else in need some time during their lifetime.
+A wide variety of scholastic goals of the student applying is acceptable, including vocational or technical education, community college or 4-year college or university.